• Skip to primary navigation

 Instructions

-• Dice chicken thighs into 1.5-inch pieces, transfer to a large mixing bowl, and set aside.
+• Dice chicken thighs into 1.5-inch cubes, place in a large mixing bowl, and set aside.

-• In a small bowl, combine the sauce ingredients as listed above.
-Mix well and set aside.
+• In a small bowl, combine all sauce ingredients and mix until well blended.
+Set aside.

-• Add the cornstarch to the bowl of diced chicken and toss until evenly coated.
-If needed, add more cornstarch.
+• Add cornstarch to the chicken and toss until each piece is evenly coated.

-• Heat vegetable oil in a large pan on medium-high heat until it appears shimmery.
-Fry coated chicken in small batches until golden and crispy, about 5-7 minutes.
-Remove and transfer the fried chicken to a wire rack or paper-towel-lined plate to remove excess oil.
+• Heat vegetable oil in a large pan over medium-high heat until shimmering.
+Working in small batches, fry the chicken until golden and crispy, about 5-7 minutes.
+Transfer to a wire rack or paper towel-lined plate to drain excess oil.

-• Cook onions until translucent, about 30-45 seconds.
-Pour in the sauce and simmer until thickened.
+• Sauté the onions until translucent, about 30-45 seconds.
+Add the sauce and simmer until it thickens slightly.

-• Reduce to medium heat, add the fried chicken, and toss to coat evenly.
-Garnish with green onions and sesame seeds.
-Enjoy!
+• Reduce heat to medium, add the fried chicken, and toss until evenly coated.
+Garnish with green onions and sesame seeds, then serve.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!